Top 5 Time Management Secrets in Agile Methodology

 Mapping Out the Journey: Create a comprehensive product roadmap that highlights its core features and vision.

-Segmenting the Product Roadmap: Divide the product roadmap into smaller, manageable releases to help your team stay focused and agile.
+Segregation of the Product Roadmap: Identify smaller clear cut releases of the product roadmap which will aid your team to remain focused and agile.

 Agile ditches the long, winding race for shorter, focused laps.
 Each lap features planning, action, and feedback, letting teams adapt and improve with every loop, ultimately reaching the finish line faster.